Three puppies in a wicker basket

 • Pet travel (website).

-• The website also states their exotics vet is on maternity leave and that new bird and reptile registrations cannot be taken at this time.
+• Species seen (website): dogs, cats, rabbits, ferrets, birds, “small pets,” chickens, ornamental fish, and “exotic pets.”
+The website also notes their exotics vet is on maternity leave and that new bird and reptile registrations cannot be taken at this time.

 People